arnollim/addressbook-level4/collated/main/OscarWang114.md

     }

     /**
-     * Returns true if the name prefixes does not contain empty {@code Optional} values in the given
+     * Returns true if the all prefixes does not contain empty {@code Optional} values in the given
      * {@code ArgumentMultimap}.
      */
     private static boolean arePrefixesPresentAndFilled(ArgumentMultimap argumentMultimap, Prefix... prefixes) {